-&lt;sup>1 The Debtors in these chapter 11 cases (collectively, "Debtors") include Extraction Oil & Gas, Inc.; 7N, LLC; 8 North, LLC; Axis Exploration, LLC; Extraction Finance Corp.; Mountaintop Minerals, LLC; Northwest Corridor Holdings, LLC; Table Mountain Resources, LLC; XOG Services, LLC; and XTR Midstream, LLC.
+1 The Debtors in these chapter 11 cases (collectively, "Debtors") include Extraction Oil & Gas, Inc.; 7N, LLC; 8 North, LLC; Axis Exploration, LLC; Extraction Finance Corp.; Mountaintop Minerals, LLC; Northwest Corridor Holdings, LLC; Table Mountain Resources, LLC; XOG Services, LLC; and XTR Midstream, LLC.

-October 2, 2020 (D.I.
-770), and the Order Denying the Motion for Grand Mesa Pipeline, LLC for an Order Confirming that the Automatic Stay Does Not Apply or, in the alternative, For Relief from the Automatic Stay dated October 14, 2014 (D.I.
-831) (together, the "Lift-Stay Order"); and (2) the Bench Ruling entered on November 2, 2020 (D.I.
-942), and the Order Granting Motions to Reject Certain Executory Contracts dated November 10, 2020 (D.I.
-1038) (together, the "Rejection Order," and, with the Lift-Stay Order, the "Orders").
+LLC ("Grand Mesa") for an Order Confirming that the Automatic Stay Does Not Apply or, in the alternative, For Relief from the Automatic Stay (D.I.
+831) (the "Lift-Stay Order"); (2) the Bench Ruling entered on November 2, 2020 granting the Debtor's Motions to Reject (D.I.
+942) and (3) the Order Granting Motions to Reject Certain Executory Contracts dated November 10, 2020 (D.I.
+1038) (together, the "Rejection Order"), and (4) the Bankruptcy Court's December 23, 2020, Findings of Fact, Conclusions of Law, and Order Confirming the Sixth Amended Joint Plan of Reorganization of Extraction Oil & Gas, Inc. and Its Debtor Affiliates Pursuant to Chapter 11 of the Bankruptcy Code (D.I.
+1509) ("Confirmation Order") (all three collectively, "the Orders").